|

 The control

-system that I designed (seen here before installation) consumes an
+system that I designed (seen here before the 2011 upgrade).

 box with a LCD